drigovz/visualstudio-docs.pt-br/docs/sharepoint/walkthrough-profiling-a-sharepoint-application.md

     }
     ```

-5. Adicione o procedimento a seguir abaixo do procedimento de `FeatureActivated`.
+5. Adicione o procedimento a seguir abaixo do `FeatureActivated` procedimento.

     ```vb